A second chance at education for underprivileged children

 • Little or no homework as most of their parents are not capable of assisting them

-• Children belonging to ethnic communities receive class lectures and course materials in their own languages up to grade two so that they can overcome language barriers and cultural gaps
+• Children belonging to ethnic communities receive class lectures and course materials in their own languages up to class 2 so that they can overcome language barriers and cultural gaps

-• BRAC develops textbooks and other materials for up to Grade III and government textbooks are used in Grades IV and V
+• BRAC develops textbooks and other materials for up to class 3 and government textbooks are used in class 4 and 5

 • Students are taught about social values and their rights and responsibilities coupled with basic financial education to empower them